Little Posies Photography opened on N.W. Front Street last week as a part of the Delaware Economic Development Office’s Project Pop-Up program.

 In addition to providing White with studio space, her new shop also gives her with a place to sell her prints, as well as her handmade tutus and headbands.
 The shop also features crocheted items created by a California boutique called Just For Baby With Love.

-Page 2 of 2 - “It’s just been so exciting and everyone has been so supportive,” said White, who is now splitting her time between her nursing job and her photography business.
+“It’s just been so exciting and everyone has been so supportive,” said White, who is now splitting her time between her nursing job and her photography business.
 “It’s my hope that at the end of the three-month Pop-Up program, we’ll be able to sign a long-term lease and stay here in Milford for good.”